OEBench: Investigating Open Environment Challenges in Real-World Relational Data Streams: Related Works

 \subsection{Incremental Learning Algorithms}

 \rev{Most previous studies on incremental learning \citep{zenke2017continual,chaudhry2018riemannian,masana2022class} can be formulated as learning on a data stream $T$ divided into a sequence of windows $\mathbf{T}=\{T_1, T_2, ..., T_n,...\}$.
 All windows are non-overlapping with different classes.
-In each window $T_k$, the task is to train a model $f_k$ using only the previous model $f_{k-1}$, data of the current window, and a limited number of samples from previous windows (if available).
+In each window $T_k$, the task is to train a model $f_k$ using only the previous model $f_{k-1}$, data of the current window, and a limited number of exemplars (if available).
 The goal of incremental learning is to learn a good model $f_k$ working well on seen classes in $T_1,T_2,...,T_{k}$.}

-However, incremental learning methods may not be suited to an open environment context, as the goal of open environment learning is to work well for near future window $T_{k+1}$ where unpredictable changes can happen.
+However, incremental learning methods may not be suited to the open environment context, as the goal of open environment learning is to work well for near future window $T_{k+1}$ where unpredictable changes can happen.
 Such changes could render old data unsuitable for a new environment.

-Incremental learning techniques can be divided into three categories: regularization, use of exemplars, and parameter isolation.
-Regularization-based algorithms preserve the knowledge on older windows by penalizing changes in important parameters associated with those windows.
-Exemplar-based algorithms store selected samples from old windows to alleviate catastrophic forgetting in learning new samples.
-Parameter-isolation aims to add new modules or freeze part of the neurons to preserve the acquired knowledge.

-From the perspective of regularization, Elastic Weight Consolidation (EWC) \citep{kirkpatrick2017overcoming} penalizes the change in crucial parameters from previous windows based on the Fisher Information Matrix.
-LwF \citep{li2017learning} integrates the prediction of the previous model into the current loss function, which reduces the over-confidence towards seen classes of the current window.
-From the perspective of storing exemplars, iCaRL \citep{rebuffi2017icarl} selects exemplars that are close to the mean representation of corresponding classes.
+From the perspective of regularization, EWC \citep{kirkpatrick2017overcoming} penalizes the change in crucial parameters based on the Fisher Information Matrix.
+LwF \citep{li2017learning} integrates the prediction of the previous model, which reduces the over-confidence towards seen classes of the current window.
+From the perspective of storing exemplars, iCaRL \citep{rebuffi2017icarl} selects exemplars that are close to the mean representation of each class.
 From the perspective of parameter isolation, PackNet \citep{mallya2018packnet} prunes the neural network for new windows while keeping important parameters frozen.
 More detailed discussions are in Appendix \ref{sec:il_detail} of our full version \cite{diao2023oebench}.